acdh-oeaw/graphviewer/docs/examples.rst

 .. _dc-terms: http://catalog.clarin.eu/ds/ComponentRegistry/?item=clarin.eu:cr1:p_1271859438218
 .. _dc-terms-modular: http://catalog.clarin.eu/ds/ComponentRegistry/?item=clarin.eu:cr1:p_1271859438217

 From the figure we can see the two distinct pairs of related profiles.
-The two with "DcmiTerms" point to the `dublincore terms`_ the other two "dc-terms" refer to `dublincore elements`_.
+The two with 'DcmiTerms' point to the `dublincore terms`_ the other two 'dc-terms' refer to `dublincore elements`_.
 This is a good example for the role of `Relation Registry`_.
 It allows to express relations beetween data categories, e.g. `the equivalencies between dc-elements and dc-terms`_.
 (Displaying the relations from RR is soon to be added feature for SMC browser.)

 .. _dublincore terms: http://purl.org/dc/terms
 .. _dublincore elements: http://purl.org/dc/elements/1.1/